Is your business enjoying the full benefits of localised SEO?

 Customer reviews can make or break your local reputation, whether it’s a Google Review, Yelp review, or a review via social media, replying to a review (good or bad) is essential.
 Customers wish to be heard online and rewarded for taking the time to leave a review, by responding to customers you build online rapport, improve online engagement, and as a result, Google rewards an increase in online interaction with a better SEO rank.

 It’s important to ensure your business profile can be accessed across a variety of online websites (citations).
-Being visible on Yelp and other business review websites will boost your online profile.
+Being visible and getting more positive reviews on Google, Yelp and other business review websites will boost your online profile.
 The more citations you have online, the better your online ranking.

 When assessing your competitors, review their online citations, this gives you an idea of how many review websites your business should be on to compete with rivals and improve your online visibility.